xmengkinaxis/CPP/System Design Interview Checklist.md

 <!-- TOC -->

 # 0. Time Allocation
+Clarify the problem, break down the complext probelm into parts, discuss the overall design, and deep dive into some components; identify and analyze the tradeoffs, recover fro mthe failures;
 1. understand the problem and establish design core: ~10 minutes (3 - 10 m)
 2. Propose high-level design and get buy-in; -10 minutes (10 - 15 m)
 3. Design deep dive; 20 minutes (10 - 25 m)
 4. Wrap: 5 minutes (3 - 5 m)

 # NOTE:
 The key aspect of system design is to identify the problem area and trade off, and be able to justify a decision over another. <br>
 Get the skeleton in the place and then start optimizing (optimization is an evolutionary process) notch by notch; <br>
 Interviewrs are more interested in your thought process throughout the interview than in your final design.
 The success heavily depends on your ability to communicate your thought process and hold a discussion (collaborate). <br>
+ assesses a candidate's ability to combine knowledge, theory, experience, and judgment toward solving a real-world engineering problem with significant ambiguity. <br>

 * Lead and drive an Open-ended conversation as doing a demo or presentation;
 * Everything is a trade-off; Make points with justification; Defend your design;